sg-crest A Singapore Government Agency Website

 In recent years, community groups such as the Association of Women for Action and Research have urged the government to make eldercare leave statutory.

-This is amid growing concerns of an ageing population and the corresponding demand for caregiving.
+This is amid growing concerns about an ageing population and the corresponding demand for caregiving.

-While the government has provided various caregiving grants and subsidies to support caregivers of seniors and those with disabilities, these individuals often face caregiver stress when they struggle to maintain caregiving responsibilities with job demands.
+The government has provided various caregiving grants and subsidies to support caregivers of seniors and persons with dementia and other disabilities.
+However, these individuals often face caregiver stress when they struggle to maintain informal caregiving responsibilities with job demands.

 Many caregivers must continue to work to provide for their families.

-What working caregivers can do for themselves is to take charge of their choice of employment.
+What working caregivers can do for themselves is to take charge of their choice of employment in ways that suit the caregiving process and their mental health.

-When looking for new roles to better support their caregiving duties, caregivers can look out for several perks to help manage caregiver stress at home.
+When looking for new roles to better support their caregiving duties, look out for several perks to help manage caregiver stress at home.

 1. Family Care Leave